 “Okay Google, can you handle my bills for me?”
 If only it were that easy.

-Digital voice assistants are transforming the way businesses in general operate, making daily tasks as easy as a simple voice command.
-Digital assistants like Amazon’s Alexa, Apple’s Siri, Microsoft’s Cortana, and Google Voice are now being deployed in law firms as well.
+Voice controlled digital assistants are transforming the way businesses in general operate, making daily tasks as easy as a simple voice command.
+Digital voice assistants like Amazon’s Alexa, Apple’s Siri, Microsoft’s Cortana, and Google Voice are now being deployed in law firms as well.
 Scheduling appointments, getting answers to questions, conducting research, billing, and other mundane tasks may now be handled by voice using a desktop computer, smartphone, or one of several Internet of Things (IoT) devices.

 Several articles have addressed the use of digital assistants for opening apps on your computer, as well as for dictation.
 This article addresses new developments in the use of digital assistants to conduct billing activities and the unique challenges they face.

-Law firms present a significant hurdle for digital assistants—i.e., the requirement of strict confidentiality.
+Law firms present a significant hurdle for voice controlled digital assistants—i.e., the requirement of strict confidentiality.

 ABA Model Rule 1.6(a) protects the confidentiality of all “information relating to the representation of a client,” subject to certain exceptions, such that the disclosure of such information is only authorized if the client provides informed consent.
 According to the American Bar Association, as of September 29, 2017, every state has adopted some form of confidentiality requirement for attorneys.